gwu-cs-iot/collaboration/discussion_leader.md

     Link that paper from the syllabus, and from the list of papers in that [directory](https://github.com/gwu-iot/collaboration/blob/master/papers/README.md).
     You must test that both links work and properly resolve to the pdf.
     Other students will use this link to access the paper.
-- Add a `github` Issue using the `paper discussion` tag titled "Paper discussion: XXX" where you replace "XXX" with the paper's title.
+- Add a `github` Issue using the `paper discussion` tag titled "Paper discussion: ##.
+XXX" where you replace "##" with the paper number (from the syllabus, like `9a`), and  "XXX" with the paper's title.
-    The body of the issue should simply include "Please add your feedback below.".
+    The body of the issue should simply include "Please add your feedback and reviews below.".

 In the week *before* the week you lead the paper's discussion, and 24 hours *before* office hours, you must send Gabe an email, titled "IoT S&S: Presentation Draft" including:

-- A link to your presentation created using google slides.
+- A link to your presentation created using google slides (see [template](https://docs.google.com/presentation/d/16hrWPUGSp1Zz9E0J3Oq3_QyQpejXYTHucG4OlOtsI64/edit?usp=sharing)).
     This must be a *complete* presentation.
     Expect to iterate on it, but at this point, you must have a quality result.
 - A list of questions you still have about the paper and presentation.